Halloween Finger Cookies

 Notes

 • You can paint the nails by using some red food coloring that’s been diluted with water and brushing it on with a clean artist’s brush.
-Or, you can do what I did and color frosting red and dilute it with water, then dip the bottom of the finger in it.
+Or, color frosting red and dilute it with water, then dip the bottom of the finger in it.

 • Awesome step by step instructions for creating finger shapes here.